 both were part of the decoration of the temple.

 The statue of the female dancer was initially associated with Quintus Aurelius Symmachus, a Roman senator who asked in vain for the return of a statue of Victory to the Senate, from where it had been removed in 382.
 In Relatio de Ara Victoriae he wrote: We are asking that the gods of our fathers, the gods of our country be left unmolested.
 All religions should be regarded as one.
 They all seek truth and there is no one road to so vast a secret.
-His appeal was rejected by Emperor Theodosius and archaeologists thought that perhaps Symmachus housed the statue in a property he had on the Caelian Hill.
+His appeal was rejected by Emperor Theodosius at the request of St. Ambrose.
+Archaeologists thought that perhaps Symmachus housed the statue in a property he had on the Caelian Hill.

 The narrow street which goes down to S. Gregorio is flanked on the left by old walls of Roman buildings.
 The arches were added in the XIIIth century to better support the church, with the exception of the highest one which dates back to the Vth century.
 Clivo means slope whereas Scauro is probably a reference to the Aemilii Scauri, an ancient Roman family.